HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

   - [ ] The API has been load tested using the framework established in the [Peformance Testing Framework milestone](https://github.com/HHS/grants-equity/issues/69) to ensure that it remains performant under heavy user traffic
   - [ ] Logging/monitoring is configured, and it both records the metrics defined below and alerts the development team when the API is down or other key monitoring thresholds are met (e.g. frequency of 4xx requests, response times, etc.) per the [API Logging & Monitoring milestone](https://github.com/HHS/grants-equity/issues/370)
   - [ ] An incident response protocol is in place and the on-call team have followed that protocol in at least one training or simulation per the [Incident Response milestone](https://github.com/HHS/grants-equity/issues/373)
-  - [ ] The `api.grants.gov` (naming tbd) sub-domain has been secured for future deployment of the API and we've contacted the teams working on the existing service (if any) that is currently accessed through this sub-domain
+  - [ ] The chosen API URL sub-domain has been secured for future deployment of the API and we've contacted the teams working on the existing service (if any) that is currently accessed through this sub-domain
 - [ ] The following developer experience (DX) requirements are satisfied:
-  - [ ] The API is live at `simpler.grants.gov/api/` (naming tbd)
+  - [ ] The API is live at the chosen URL
   - [ ] Developers can learn how to interact with the API by referencing the API documentation
   - [ ] The endpoint path indicates which major version of the API the developer is consuming
   - [ ] Breaking changes to the API follow a predictable protocol that is documented within the [API Versioning milestone](https://github.com/HHS/grants-equity/issues/68)